ashiq-kodali/ashiq-kodali/README.md

 ## About Me

 Hello!
-I'm an Flutter Developer based in Malappuram, Kerala, India.
+I'm  Flutter Developer based in Malappuram, Kerala, India.
 Currently, I am working at Ebsor Infosystems Pvt Ltd. I specialize in Python and I'm actively learning and working on Flutter for mobile app development.

 ## Skills